Skip to main content

 1. Heating Capacity (BTUs)

 Ensure the unit has the correct BTU (British Thermal Unit) rating for your square footage.
-An undersized unit won't keep up with the cold, while an oversized unit will cycle on and off too frequently, reducing efficiency.
+An undersized unit won't keep up with the winter cold, while an oversized unit will cycle on and off too frequently, drastically reducing efficiency.

 2. Efficiency Rating (AFUE)